billforward/changelog/ui/README.md

 =============

 This is a public record of the BillForward API changelog
+### 2015.75.0

+-   Pagination bug fixed where some records (for example subscriptions in a rate plan) would not paginate!
+-   Too many options!
+UI was sending unnecessary HTTP options requests.
+Now it sends only what is needed.
+-   Speed optimizations
+-   Select an org.
+For those in multiple organizatoins, the ability to select which org to be
+-   Minor UI bits and bobs

+>   Released to: sandbox on (2015/02/16 16:00 +00:00)

+>   Released to: production on (2015/02/16 16:30 +00:00)

 ### 2015.68.1

 -   Set default payment methods on account